Home > Revelation 6: A Preterist Commentary

 15Then the kings of the earth, the princes, the generals, the rich, the mighty, and every slave and every free man hid in caves and among the rocks of the mountains.
 16They called to the mountains and the rocks, “Fall on us and hide us from the face of him who sits on the throne and from the wrath of the Lamb!
 17For the great day of their wrath has come, and who can stand?

-After the Romans breached the walls and entered the city, John and Simon, the two remaining leaders of the Jewish revolt, as well as many other survivors fled to the caves under Jerusalem where they were eventually captured by the Romans.[xxx]
-Here one can see how the kings, generals and people hid in caves as predicted in v.
+After the Romans breached the walls and entered the city, John and Simon, the two remaining leaders of the Jewish revolt, as well as many other survivors fled to the caves under Jerusalem where they were eventually captured by the Romans.40 Here one can see how the kings, generals and people hid in caves as predicted in v.
 15.

-The remaining Jews who had not fled underground escaped to the mountains and caves of the Dead Sea.
+Revelation 6:15-17 also appears to have been fulfilled at the very end of the Jewish War, at the fall of Masada.
+The remaining Jewish rebels who were not killed at the fall of Jerusalem escaped to the mountains and caves of the Dead Sea.
 The last pocket of resistance held out at the mountain fortress of Masada.
 Realizing they could not hold out against the Romans, 960 Jews took their lives.
-In this mass suicide, one can see the eerie fulfillment of vs. 16 and 17 where the men of the land long to die to hide themselves from the wrath of God.
+In this mass suicide, one can see the eerie fulfillment of vs. 16 and 17 where the men of the land hid in caves and mountains longing to die to hide themselves from the wrath of God.